-The DAP-2310 802.11n AP increases productivity by allowing you to work faster and more efficiently.
+The DAP-2310 802.11n Wireless N Access Point increases productivity by allowing you to work faster and more efficiently.
 With the DAP-2310, bandwidth-intensive applications like graphics or multimedia will benefit significantly because large files are now able to move across the network quickly.

-The DAP-2310 is capable of operating in one of four different wireless networking modes: access point, WDS (Wireless Distribution System) with AP, WDS, Wireless Client mode or AP Repeater mode.
+The DAP-2310 is capable of operating in one of four different wireless networking modes: Access Point, WDS (Wireless Distribution System) with AP, WDS, Wireless Client mode or AP Repeater mode.

-An ideal solution for quickly creating and extending a wireless local area network (WLAN) in offices or other workplaces, trade shows, and special events, the DAP-2310 provides data transfer rates up to 300Mbps.
+An ideal solution for quickly creating and extending a wireless local area network (WLAN) in offices or other workplaces, hotels, resorts, assist living, trade shows and special events, the DAP-2310 provides data transfer rates up to 300Mbps.
 (The 802.11n standard is backwards compatible with 802.11g and 802.11b devices.)